DLibatique/CLAS199-S20/_pages/4-grading.md

 You will be required to draw on at least two primary sources and two secondary sources to write your essay.

 Essays will be assigned a letter, rather than a numerical, grade.
+You will be able to increase your grade on a midterm essay by up to two stops (e.g., from a B- to a B+ or from a A- to an A) if you complete a revision of your essay according to my corrections, questions, and suggestions.
+You will not be able to revise a final essay.

 **You must opt into writing an essay; otherwise, I will assume that you're taking the exam.** Once you notify me that you'd like to write an essay, I will provide further guidelines.
 - If you'd like to write a midterm essay, you must notify me **by Friday 2/28**, and it will be due **by 1:50pm on March 13**.
+- If you want to complete a revision of a midterm essay, it will be due **by 1:50pm on March 27**.
 - If you'd like to write a final essay, you must notify me **by Friday 4/24**, and it will be due by the end of the class' final exam, whatever time the registrar sets.

 [Back to top.](#top)